Calathea fasciata (Goeppertia fasciata) Indoor Care, Propagation and Problems

 Use room temperature water to avoid plant shock.
 The water should also be free of chlorine and flourides as like all Calatheas, it is sensitive to chemicals dissolved in water which will cause brown leaf tips and edges.

+Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can result in root-rot.
 Avoid wetting the foliage during watering or water from the bottom instead to reduce fungal infestations like leaf spot diseases.

 Temperature and Humidity

-Calathea fasciata prefers average warmth with a minimum of 150C and a maximum of 260C.
+Calathea fasciata prefers average warmth of 17-260C.
 At temperatures below this range, the plant stops growing while temperatures above this range may cause the plant to die.
+Keep it away from drafts as they cause sudden changes in temperature which the plant cannot tolerate and may cause it to die.

 Keep the leaves clean by damp-wiping with a soft cloth to keep them clean and neat as well as minimize pest and disease infestations.
+Ensure there is good air circulation to reduce fungal diseases.

 Fertilizer

 Feed Goeppertia fasciata every 4 weeks through out the growing season with a balanced, liquid fertilizer to promote a lush growth.
+Stop feeding in the cold season as growth is reduced and feeding at this time can lead to fertilizer burn.

 Regularly, flush out accumulated chemicals (salts) from the soil by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.